 As I write this, LinkedIn has over 690 million members and is used in more than 200 countries and territories worldwide.
 Whether you’re networking, seeking clients or looking for a job, LinkedIn works best when people notice you and you interact with them.
 So how can you make your profile stand out and get attention?

-In this blog, I’d like to discuss what you put in your job title and the About section at the top.
+You start with what you put in your job title and the About section at the top.
 After the photograph, these are what make the strongest impression and encourage people to read on.
-Yet they are often uninspiring and if bad enough, people will brush over your profile as they look for somebody better, so that you miss out on a job or lose customers.
-Your professional reputation suffers.
+Yet many people post weak text full of the latest business buzzwords and not much substance.
+The result is a missed job opportunity, lost customers, a poor reputation – or all three.

 LinkedIn is a professional place, and your profile should reflect that.
 As an experienced copywriter, I’d like to make three suggestions about how to make your introductory text better.